+Comments in braskets () show estimation by analysis performed by Franck Galpin (kMAC/pxl) and Elena Alshina (Dec.Run.
+Time).
+Franck Galpin used automatic flops (~MAC) estimation procedure [1], scripts were shared to porponents with explanation on usage.
+Decoding Run time was estimated, using logic described in APPENDIX.

 Technologies in this category typically provide compression gain (measured in Y-PSNR) for 4K videos in NN CTC (classes A1, A2, H2).
 Authors of JVET-V0149 have managed to achieve gain for classes B and E as well.
 For most of the cases Luma gain is accomplished by loss in Chroma.